On closed oriented surfaces in the 3-sphere: Introduction

 \section{Introduction}

-The knot group $\pi_1(K)$---the fundamental group of the complement of a knot $K\subset\sphere$---is one of the most powerful and influential knot invariants.
-A celebrated theorem of Gordon and Luecke \cite{GorLue:89} asserts that knots are determined, up to mirror image, by their complements; that is, if two knots have homeomorphic complements, then either they are equivalent to each other or one equivalent to the mirror image of the other \footnote{Two knots are equivalent if one can be deformed to the other by an ambient isotopy.} By Whitten's theorem \cite{Whi:87}, the Gordon-Luecke theorem further implies that, up to mirror image, the knot group determines the knot type of a prime knot.
-Over the last decades, invariants derived from the knot group, such as the Alexander invariant, have been a subject of intensive study and widely used in knot theory.

-However, the knot group suffers from some limitations.
-Firstly, it depends solely on the topology of the complement of a knot and thus is {\it not} capable to detect chiral knots \footnote{A knot is chiral if the knot and its mirror image are inequivalent.
-The complements of a knot and its mirror image are naturally homeomorphic, but the obvious homeomorphism does not preserve the orientation of $\sphere$, whereas any homeomorphism induced by an ambient isotopy must preserve the orientation of $\sphere$.}.
-Plenty of knots are chiral; as a matter of fact, most of the knots in the knot table up to $16$ crossings are chiral; the simplest example is the trefoil knot.

-On the other hand, in the case of composite knots, there are examples of inequivalent knots that are not mirror images of each other but nevertheless have isomorphic knot groups.
-The granny knot, the connected sum of two right-hand trefoils, and the square knot, the connected sum of a right-hand trefoil and a left-hand trefoil, are such a pair.
-The inequivalence of such pairs cannot be proved by looking at the knot group alone; the peripheral system of the knot group---the image of the meridian and longitude in the knot group---must be taken into account in order to see the difference.
-That is one can show there are no isomorphisms between the knot groups of a chiral knot and its mirror image that preserve the peripheral systems \cite{Fox:52}.

-In fact, the Gordon-Luecke theorem and Waldhausen's theorem \cite{Wal:68} imply that the knot group along with the peripheral system is a complete invariant for knots.
-More precisely, one considers the elements in $\pi_1(K)$ represented by the meridian $m$ and the preferred longitude $l$---the preferred longitude being the longitude with vanishing linking number with $K$---such that $m$ and $l$ are positively oriented with respect to the orientation of $\sphere$\footnote{We may assume $m$ and $l$ lie on the boundary of a tubular neighborhood of $K$ and intersect at a single point, then they are positively oriented if the vector product between the tangent to $m$ and the tangent to $l$ at the intersection points away from $K$.}.
-Then the knot group together with the selected (ordered) elements $[m]$, $[l]$ in $\pi_1(K)$ completely determines the knot type of $K$.
+By the Gordon-Luecke theorem \cite{GorLue:89} and Waldhausen's theorem \cite{Wal:68}, the knot type of a knot $K\subset\sphere$ is determined, up to mirror image, by its knot group $G_K$ and peripheral system.
+More precisely, the peripheral system is the subgroup of $G_K$ generated by elements represented by a meridian $m$ and a preferred longitude $l$ through a base point.
+If furthermore, we require $m$ and $l$ are positively oriented with respect to the orientation of $\sphere$, then the knot group together with the conjugacy classes of the elements $[m]$, $[l]$ completely determines the knot type of $K\subset \sphere$.